GAGA: Gaussianity-Aware Gaussian Approximation for Efficient 3D Molecular Generation: Gaussianity-Aware Gaussian Approximation

-While the preceding analysis suggests that $\vx_t$ may be approximated by a Gaussian with zero mean and analytically propagated variance, the validity of this approximation fundamentally depends on the specific data modality and the intrinsic structure of the data distribution $p_{\mathrm{data}}(\vx)$, i.e., the Gaussianity of $\vx_t$.
+While the preceding analysis suggests that $\vx_t$ may be approximated by a Gaussian, the validity of this approximation fundamentally depends on whether the $\vx_{T^*}$ has gained sufficient Gaussianity for GA.
+In this section, we present the Gaussianity evaluation method from the perspectives of data dependency and distributional similarity.

-\paragraph{Data Identity and Dependency Decay.} The timestep at which data loses its structural identity under progressive noise perturbation is closely tied to the characteristics of the underlying data manifold.
-As shown in Fig.~\ref{Fig:Comparison_Image_Molecules}, for modalities such as molecular data, where coordinate positions and discrete one-hot atom-type vectors are sparse and low-dimensional, injecting Gaussian noise rapidly dissolves the dependency structures and distinctive features of the original sample.
-In contrast, for complex data domains such as natural images, which are characterized by spatially correlated, high-dimensional structures and smooth local dependencies, the data retains its identity over significantly more noise steps.

-To quantify the loss of data identity, we conceptualize it as the statistical dependency among the components of $\vx_t$.
-As noise is progressively injected, the dependencies among dimensions diminish.
-Once the data consists of mutually independent entries, we consider it to have lost its identity.
-Let $\mathrm{Dep}(\vx_t)$ denote a functional measuring dependency strength, for example, mutual information or covariance norms.
-Under the variance-preserving (VP) schedule, the injected noise becomes increasingly dominant, leading to $\lim_{t \to T_{\mathrm{ID}}} \mathrm{Dep}(\vx_t) \to 0$, where $T_{\mathrm{ID}}$ denotes the characteristic timestep at which data identity effectively vanishes.
-Beyond this point, the components of $\vx_t$ become approximately independent, justifying the approximation $\vx_t \sim \mathcal{N}(\mathbf{0}, \mathrm{Var}(\vx_t)\, \rmI)$.

-\paragraph{Distributional Similarity.} Beyond identity loss, we also quantitatively assess the Gaussianity of $\vx_t$ by measuring its distributional similarity to a theoretical Gaussian.
-Inspired by~\citet{KS-test}, we compare the empirical cumulative distribution function (CDF) $F_{t,j}(x)$ of each dimension $\vx_t^{(j)}$ to the Gaussian CDF $\Phi_{\sigma_t}(x)$ with matching variance $\sigma_t^2$:

-A lower value of $D_t$ indicates a higher degree of similarity to the reference Gaussian, thereby providing a quantitative justification for the Gaussian approximation of $\vx_t$.
-As shown in Fig.~\ref{Fig:Comparison_Image_Molecules}, we find that molecular datasets exhibit rapid decay in $D_t$.
-It reflects the fast loss of data identity.
-In contrast, image data maintains larger $D_t$ values over significantly more noise steps.
-From the dual perspective, data identity and distributional similarity, we form the foundation of our methodology for determining when the Gaussian approximation of $\vx_t$ is valid.
-It also provides a principled criterion for selecting the characteristic step $T^*$ at which the approximation can be safely applied.

-\textbf{Proposition 3.} \textit{Under a variance-preserving (VP) noise schedule, if at step $T^*$ the variable $\vx_{T^*}$ exhibits high Gaussianity, i.e., it has lost its data identity and is well-approximated by a Gaussian distribution, then for any $s > T^*$, the Gaussianity of $\vx_s$ continues to increase, asymptotically converging to a pure Gaussian distribution as $s \to T$.}

-The proof is provided in Appendix~\ref{Append:Proof_Pro_3}.
-From a mathematical standpoint, $\vx_t$ remains non-Gaussian for all $t < T$ due to residual higher-order dependencies.
-However, once $\vx_{T^*}$ loses its structural identity, the subsequent latent states $\vx_t$ for $t > T^*$ contribute little meaningful information to the model.
-In fact, this phase of the trajectory introduces \textbf{redundancy}, not only incurring unnecessary computational cost but also potentially degrading generative performance: